How to Experience Local Life in Beijing?

 Walking westwards from Yonghe Lama Temple metro station, you reach Wudaoying hutong.
 This 600-meter hutong is lined with various cafes, book bars, and boutique shops.
 Households and courtyards are behind the stores.
 Step into a delicate café and immerse yourself in its leisurely ambiance.

 Only a block from Wudaoying, you’ll find Beiluoguxiang (North Luogu Lane), a tranquil world totally different from Nanluoguxiang.
 Overlooked by the general public, it is endowed with sporadic cafés, shops, and residential houses.
-When you wander along this hutong, you may even be surprised by the attentions of some kittens or puppies
+When you wander along this hutong, you may even be surprised by the attention of some kittens or puppies

 6. Sample Ear-Splitting Peking Opera While Sipping Afternoon Tea